LOVE THE TRAILS? Help out and

 FOOD + TOILETS: There's great food at Mhor 84, The Broch in Strathyre and also at the Golden Larches on the NAT7 cycle route, just north of Mhor 84.

-They also all have toilet facilities and do coffee to go...
+They all have toilet facilities and do coffee to go...

 HOTSPOT: Unbelievable I know, but we have a 1Gb open hotspot at the Balquhidder village hall carpark!
-So ping all your messages from here as 4G soon deteriorates as you venture onto the trails.
+So ping all your messages from here as the 4G and 5G signals soon deteriorate as you venture up Kirkton Glen.

-4G: At road level you should get 4G on EE.
-O2 and Vodafone have voice but virtually no data.
+MOBILE: At road level you should get reception on EE.
+O2 and Vodafone have voice but virtually poor data.
 Reception from others providers is pretty sketchy.

 NOTE: Once you start heading up the hill signal deteriorates quickly so don't be daft, tell at least one person where you're going.